Supercolony-net/PSPs/PSPs/drafts/psp-34.md

     }
   ],
   "docs": [
-    " Transfer approved or owned token from `from`.", "",
+    "Transfer approved or owned token from `from`.", "",
-    " On success a `Transfer` event is emitted.",
+    "On success a `Transfer` event is emitted.",
     "",
-    " # Errors",
+    "# Errors",
     "",
-    " Returns `TokenNotExists` error if `id` does not exist.", "",
+    "Returns `TokenNotExists` error if `id` does not exist.", "",
-    " Returns `NotApproved` error if `from` doesn't have allowance for transferring.", "",
+    "Returns `NotApproved` error if `from` doesn't have allowance for transferring.", "",
-    " Returns `SafeTransferCheckFailed` error if `to` doesn't accept transfer."
+    "Returns `SafeTransferCheckFailed` error if `to` doesn't accept transfer."
   ],
   "mutates": true,
   "name": [
-    "PSP30",
+    "PSP34",
     "transfer_from"
   ],
   "payable": false,